Would?: Release and reception

-“Would?” was released as a single in June 1992, coinciding with the release of the movie Singles in which the band members made a cameo appearance.
+Columbia Records serviced "Would?" to US radio on June 8, 1992.
+It coincided with the release of the movie Singles in which the band members made a cameo appearance.
 The song peaked at number 31 on the Billboard Mainstream Rock Tracks chart.
-The single was re-released in the UK on January 11, 1993 and reached the Top 20 in the UK and the Top 40 in the Netherlands (their highest-charting song in both countries).
+The song was released as a single in the UK on January 11, 1993, and reached the Top 20 in the UK and the Top 40 in the Netherlands (their highest-charting song in both countries).
 It is one of the band's best-known songs.

 Steve Huey of AllMusic said that the song is "a touch more melancholy than many of the group's best-known rockers" and "one of the band's most fully realized individual moments."
 James Hunter of Rolling Stone called the song "a Seattle song that in 1999 evokes no grunge nostalgia.
 It's timeless, one of the most stylish singles of the decade, the work of a band which understands that life gets way out of hand but that first-rate rock recordings can't."

 The song was named one of the top tracks of the 1990s by Pitchfork Media in 2010.
 In 2014, the entertainment magazine Paste ranked the song number three on its list of the 50 Best Grunge Songs.

 On January 10, 2019, "Would?" was featured in the trailer for the season 2 of the Marvel/Netflix superhero show The Punisher.
 Following the release of the trailer, the song peaked at No. 15 on Billboard's Hot Rock Songs chart in the week of January 26, 2019.